isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 </div>
 <p>Our campus at Seng Poh Road (1956–1957)&nbsp;&nbsp;&nbsp;</p>
 <p>Founded in 1956, River Valley High School (RVHS) was the first Chinese
 secondary school set up by the government.
-The school, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;initially known as the Singapore Government Chinese Middle School, first occupied the premises of Seng Poh Primary School before being renamed &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Queenstown Government Chinese Middle School upon its move to Strathmore Avenue.
-In 1958, it was relocated to Jalan Kuala and renamed River Valley Government Chinese Middle School. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
+The school, initially known as the Singapore Government Chinese Middle School, first occupied the premises of Seng Poh Primary School before being renamed Queenstown Government Chinese Middle School upon its move to Strathmore Avenue.
+In 1958, it was relocated to Jalan Kuala and renamed River Valley Government Chinese Middle School.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
 <p>The year 1968 proved pivotal for RVHS, marked by then Prime Minister Mr
 Lee Kuan Yew’s visit to the school – a momentous occasion in its history.
 The school’s expanded facilities were officially opened, reflecting its